Time2Rage/OOAD_GroupProject_6A/README.md

 Developer needs to be able to create their profile

-Manager needs to list all the available jobs
+tempsys.Manager needs to list all the available jobs

-Manager needs to be able to assign developers to jobs and pull them off jobs
+tempsys.Manager needs to be able to assign developers to jobs and pull them off jobs

 Company needs to be able to create jobs